Ancient Olympic Games: Renaissance

 In the first half of the second century, the Philhellenic emperors, Hadrian and Antoninus Pius oversaw a new and successful phase in the history of the games.
 The Olympics attracted a great number of spectators and competitors and the victors' fame spread across the Roman Empire.
 The renaissance endured for most of the second century.
 Once again, "philosophers, orators, artists, religious proselytizers, singers, and all kinds of performers went to the festival of Zeus."

 Decline

 The 3rd century saw a decline in the popularity of the games.
-The victory list of Africanus ends at the Olympiad of 217 and no surviving text of subsequent authors mention any new Olympic victors.
-Excavated inscriptions show the games continued, however.
-Until recently the last securely datable winner was Publius Asclepiades of Corinth who won the pentathlon in 241.
-In 1994 a bronze plaque was found inscribed with victors of the combative events hailing from the mainland and Asia Minor; proof that an international Olympic Games continued until at least 385.
+The victory list of Africanus ends at the 249th Olympiad (217), though Moses of Chorene's History of Armenia lists a boxing winner from as late as 369 (the 287th Olympiad).
+Excavated inscriptions also show the games continued past 217.
+Until recently the last securely datable winner was Publius Asclepiades of Corinth who won the pentathlon in 241 (the 255th Olympiad).
+In 1994, a bronze plaque was found inscribed with victors of the combative events hailing from the mainland and Asia Minor; proof that an international Olympic Games continued until at least 385 (the 291st Olympiad).

 The games continued past 385, by which time flooding and earthquakes had damaged the buildings and invasions by barbarians had reached Olympia.
-The last recorded games were held under Theodosius I in 393, but archeological evidence indicates that some games were still held.
+The last recorded games were held under Theodosius I in 393 (at the start of the 293rd Olympiad), but archeological evidence indicates that some games were still held.